jbcupps/Ethics_Dash/README.md

     ```bash
     # Copy root configuration
     cp .env.example .env
-    # The file 'backend/backend.env' already contains placeholders for LLM API keys and models.
+    # The file 'backend.env' already contains placeholders for LLM API keys and models.
     # Edit it in-place to fill in your OpenAI, Anthropic, and Gemini keys, and set DEFAULT_LLM_MODEL and ANALYSIS_LLM_MODEL.
     ```